 The COVID-19 pandemic has had, and continues to have, a significant impact on the U.S. economy and the markets in which we operate.
-While the rate of vaccinations continues to improve, the potential for new variants and subvariants contributes to the continuing worldwide public health concern of the COVID-19 virus.
+While the majority of U.S residents are vaccinated, the potential for new variants and subvariants contributes to the continuing worldwide public health concern of the COVID-19 virus.

 In response to the COVID-19 pandemic, we implemented measures to focus on employee safety and Customer support, while at the same time seeking to mitigate any negative impact on our financial position and operations.
-We implemented remote working capabilities for our entire company and, to date, there has been minimal disruption to our operations.
+We implemented remote working capabilities for our entire company and have since moved to a "Flexible First" approach to work, meaning our employees are able to choose whether they work at home, at a co-working space, or, depending on where they live, in one of our office locations.